Robotech: Robotech UN Public Service Announcement

 A sixty-second public service announcement for the 60th anniversary of the United Nations, featuring Scott Bernard and Ariel, was animated during the production of The Shadow Chronicles.
 Although it did not use the original voice actors and the dialogue was somewhat out-of-character, it nonetheless marked the first fully completed Robotech footage in many years.

 Robotech: Shadow Rising

 On July 27, 2007, at their Comic-Con International panel, Harmony Gold and Yune unveiled the second entry of the Shadow Chronicles production, titled Robotech: Shadow Rising and was to be a co-production with FUNimation Entertainment.
 Pre-production reportedly began in February 2007 and a projected release date of sometime in 2009 was originally expected.
-Production was reporter to have ceased in 2007 after Harmony Gold terminated their deal with FUNimation Entertainment due to creative differences.
+In 2009 Harmony Gold revealed that production had not moved forward since the summer of 2007, due to the announced development deal of a live-action film deal with Warner Bros. in September 2007.

-At Comic-Con 2012, Tommy Yune announced that Love Live Alive would pave the way for Shadow Rising.
-As of 2015, the Shadow Rising trademark remains abandoned since 2007.
+At Comic-Con 2012, Tommy Yune announced that Love Live Alive would pave the way for Shadow Rising, and one year later announced at Anime Expo that they had resumed work on Shadow Rising.

+Harmony Gold's trademark of the term "Shadow Rising" was filed in 2007, extended in 2010, but abandoned since 2011.